Get stories and expert advice on all things related to college and parenting.

-As an alumnae admissions representative for my alma mater, I’ve attended a half dozen summer send-offs so can speak to the importance of these events with respect to information gathering and community building.
+As an alumnae admissions representative for my alma mater, I’ve attended numerous summer send-offs so can speak to the importance of these events with respect to information gathering and community building.

 When I went to my first summer send-off, my son and daughter weren’t yet in high school, and I couldn’t fathom that saying goodbye would become a part of my relationship with them.
 I thought I still had so much time.

-Well, last summer at my sixth summer send-off, it hit home.
-My own son would be leaving for his freshman year of college in just a month or so.
+Well, a few summer send-offs ago, it hit home.
+My own son would be leaving soon for his freshman year of college.

 While the conversation among the parents turned to the purchase of blue IKEA bags for move-in and extra-long extension cords, it was clear that what we were really saying was that these days had passed in an instant.
 Eighteen years was the briefest of moments, and now here we were, in the bittersweet process of letting go.